CMakePP/CMaize/README.md

 [![Documentation Status](https://readthedocs.org/projects/cmakepackagingproject/badge/?version=latest)](https://cmakepackagingproject.readthedocs.io/en/latest/?badge=latest)

-Welcome to the CMakePackagingProject (CPP) repository.
+Welcome to the CMakePackagingProject (CMakePP; or CPP when confusion with C++ is unlikely) repository.

 CMake is a meta build system, in that it is a tool for generating cross-platform build systems.
 To do this, CMake provides a powerful scripting language which